ahookom/videoShopper/README.md

 `/bin` has a few scripts, including a heroku deployment script.

-`/public` is where you'll find all the frontend code.
+`/public` is where you'll find various front-end resources

 ## Quick Heroku deployment